Are Bang Energy Drinks bad for you? (studies revealed)

 How much caffeine is in a can of Bang?

-A can of Bang Energy Drink (16 Fl.oz) contains 300mg of caffeine which is equivalent to about 3 cups of coffee and the recommended maximum amount daily is only 400mg.
+A can of Bang Energy Drink (16 Fl.oz) contains 300mg of caffeine which is equivalent to about 3 cups of coffee.
+The recommended maximum daily dosage of caffeine is only 400mg according to the FDA.

-This is one of the highest caffeine content energy drinks in the market.
+This is one of the highest caffeine content energy drinks on the market.
 Consuming just one can of Bang puts you nearly to your max daily dosage of caffeine.

 How much caffeine is too much?

 An average healthy adult is safe to consume no more than 400mg of caffeine per day.

 Consuming over the recommended daily dosage of caffeine may cause side effects such as migraines, headaches, and insomnia.

 In order to fatally overdose on caffeine, you would have to consume as much as 10g of caffeine, which is equivalent to 33 cans of Bang Energy drink in a day.
 I highly doubt that anyone would consume that amount of Bang energy drinks in a day, nor do I suggest anyone actually try.